Follow the steps below in order to create a cuttable image for your Silhouette cutting machine!

 If you want to import SVG files directly to Silhouette

-If you wish to use Adobe Illustrator, CorelDraw or another major vector imaging programs with the Silhouette Studio program (to bring in the file types that can be cut directly without tracing), you may consider upgrading to the Silhouette Studio Designer Edition.
-This version provides the additional ability to import SVG files directly which you may have created in another vector imaging program (such as Adobe Illustrator or CorelDraw).
+If you wish to use Adobe Illustrator, CorelDraw or another major vector imaging programs with Silhouette Studio (to bring in the file types that can be cut directly without tracing), you might want to consider upgrading to the Silhouette Studio Designer Edition.
+This version provides the additional ability to import SVG files directly which have created in another vector imaging program (such as Adobe Illustrator or CorelDraw) or downloaded from Creative Fabrica.

 If you don't want to go through Silhouette

-Instead of going through Silhouette Studio Program, you can use an alternate plug-in called Silhouette Connect that allows users to send jobs directly from Adobe Illustrator or CorelDraw to the Silhouette.
+Instead of going through Silhouette Studio Program, you can use an alternate plug-in called Silhouette Connect that allows users to send jobs directly from Adobe Illustrator or CorelDraw to your Silhouette cutting machine.

 If you want to read more about how to upload an external image to Silhouette, you can read this article.